neopragma/tdd-java-231204-am/docs/car-rental.md

 ### Daily rate adjustment for smokers

 US, Canada, Germany rate adjustment if driver is a smoker: 4

+### Customer standing

+A customer who is not in good standing will be refused.

-## Refactoring/enhancement tasks
+## Refactoring and enhancement tasks

+As you address the following tasks, you are to approach the work with a "test driven" mindset.
+Refactor to simplify planned changes.
+Refactor to enable fine-grained unit testing.
+Drive changes from test cases when possible, and refactor incrementally as you work.

 Your tasks are: